dgopstein/atoms-of-confusion/program_study/README.md

 The grader propogates all wrong values so the subject isn't docked repeatedly for a single mistake.
 In this example the value of `1234` will be used by the grader in all subsequent calculations involving that variable.

 When the grader is finished, it omits a summary of every parameter check and fault (error).
-For the above example, it looks like this:
+It outputs results formatted as `OUTCOME: attribute,line-label,parameter-position` For the above example, it looks like this:

     CHECK: label,a
     CHECK: param,a,1